 Olfactory History of Oosterdok

-Merging scents and storytelling, we are are working towards a large exhibition in 2022/3 together with partner institutions.
-Our research and programmes initiated since 2019 lead towards revisiting the histories that have flowed through Oosterdok, or Eastern Dock, through more embodied and sensorial artistic practices.
-The Oosterdok area plays a crucial role in Amsterdam's growth since the Dutch colonial period to present times.
+Our research and programmes initiated since 2019 aims to augment the histories that have flowed through Oosterdok, or Eastern Dock, through more embodied and sensorial artistic practices.
+The Oosterdok area was the harbour front of Amsterdam and plays a crucial role in the city's growth since the Dutch colonial period to present times.
 We are curious about what hidden narratives a history of the "intimate senses" might reveal and about the role of smells, tastes and touch in the development of a city.
 Get nosy and dive into our ongoing research and artists' projects in this blog!

 Changes throughout the centuries